flores-97/COMP001A.Assignment1/readme.md

-Victor Flores
+Author: Victor Flores
-The purpose of this repository is to complete the first week assignment.
+Purpose: The purpose of this repository is to complete the first week assignment.